natalka1122/Eve-NG-in-Google-Cloud/README.md

 > From here you can change the nodes settings, hostname, CPU's etc.
 * Click `Save`
 * Right click the switch and click `Start'
-* Double click the switch to ssh to it.
+* Double click the switch to connect to it.
+> Note if using SevcureCRT for example, the default is a telnet connection on a high tcp port like port 32769.

+**EOF**